Bianco Garlicky Fish Stew From Corfu Recipe

 Ingredients for Bianco Garlicky Fish Stew From Corfu

-• 2 tablespoons butter
+• 4 tablespoons butter

-• 1 lemon, for juicing and wedges
+• 1 lemon, sliced into wedges (for garnish)

 How to Make Bianco Garlicky Fish Stew From Corfu